Bethany Beardslee

-Bethany Beardslee (born December 25, 1925) is an American soprano particularly noted for her collaborations with major 20th-century composers, such as Igor Stravinsky, Milton Babbitt, Pierre Boulez, George Perle, Sir Peter Maxwell Davies and her performances of great contemporary classical music by Arnold Schoenberg, Alban Berg, Anton Webern.
-Her legacy amongst midcentury composers was as a "composer's singer"—for her commitment to the highest art of new music.
+Bethany Beardslee (born December 25, 1925) is an American soprano.
+She is particularly noted for her collaborations with major 20th-century composers, such as Igor Stravinsky, Milton Babbitt, Pierre Boulez, George Perle, Sir Peter Maxwell Davies and her performances of great contemporary classical music by Arnold Schoenberg, Alban Berg, Anton Webern.
+Her legacy amongst mid-century composers was as a "composer's singer"—for her commitment to the highest art of new music.
 Milton Babbitt said of her "She manages to learn music no one else in the world can.
 She can work, work, work."
 In a 1961 interview for Newsweek, Beardslee flaunted her unflinching repertoire and disdain for commercialism: "I don't think in terms of the public...
 Music is for the musicians.
 If the public wants to come along and study it, fine.
 I don't go and try to tell a scientist his business because I don't know anything about it.
 Music is just the same way.
 Music is not entertainment."

 Life

 Beardslee was born in Lansing, Michigan.
 She trained first in the Music Department of Michigan State College (now Michigan State University), where she received her B.M. (cum laude), and later did post-graduate work at the Juilliard School.
-She trained with Louise Zemlinsky (wife of Alexander Zemlinsky) She received an honorary doctorate from Princeton University in 1978, an honorary Ph.D.
-New School for Music Philadelphia, PA in 1984, and from the New England Conservatory in 1994.
+She trained with Louise Zemlinsky (wife of Alexander Zemlinsky) She received an honorary doctorate from Princeton University in 1977, an honorary Ph.D. from the New School of Music in Philadelphia, PA in 1984, and from the New England Conservatory in 1994.

 Her first husband, the French conductor Jacques-Louis Monod, whom she married in 1951, introduced her to the basic vocal repertoire of the Second Viennese School.
 Together they toured the United States through the 1950s and gave recitals of this literature combined with basic Lieder.
 Monod's influence brought Beardslee onto the path that would become her career in contemporary classical music.

 In 1956, she married the composer Godfrey Winham, a pioneer in the research of computer music of the period.
 They have two children, Baird and Christopher Winham.
 Godfrey Winham died in 1975.

 She retired officially in 1984, though she performed a number of times in the decade that followed.
 Her final public performance was 1993 at the Weill Recital Hall in New York City.
 About that performance, Alex Ross wrote in The New York Times that "the legendary soprano Bethany Beardslee-Winham, now well into her sixties, remains a compelling interpreter of new music."

 In retirement, she was president of APNM (Association for the Publication of New Music) and produced a number of CDs of her own performances, as well as the compositions of her late husband Godfrey Winham, and her friend Arlene Zallman.

 She has lived for the past thirteen years (as of when, the latest source is 2007) in a historic Georgian mansion, Maizeland, in the Hudson Valley, near her family.